 Here we present biographies of those officials of the society who have so far provided us with this information!

-Vice President, Prof. Ian Robson
+Council member, Prof. Ian Robson

 He went to Queen Mary College for his physics degree, and stayed on for his PhD to work on the cosmic microwave background.
 He then went to what was Preston Polytechnic – now the University of Central Lancashire – and in 1992 became director of the James Clerk Maxwell Telescope on Hawaii, which observes in the submillimetre waveband, beyond the infrared.
 After ten years at the forefront of research at this major facility, Ian moved back to the UK to become deputy director of the Astronomy Technology Centre at Royal Observatory, Edinburgh, which effectively replaced the Royal Greenwich Observatory as the UK’s centre for instrument development.